AndriyK12/TimeAndTune/README.md

 Call to action:

-Download the Time Manager app today and start managing your time more efficiently!
+Download the Time & Tune app today and start managing your time more efficiently!

 -------------------------------------------------------------------------------------------------------------------------------------------------------------
 UA